-Respiratory diseases were the fourth leading cause of death of Indigenous Australians in 2015–2019, responsible for 10% of total deaths of Indigenous Australians (1,498 deaths).
+In 2015–2019, respiratory diseases were the fourth leading cause of deaths, being responsible for 10% of total deaths of Indigenous Australians

 Why is it important?